The Human Truth Foundation

 1And the word of the LORD came unto Jonah the second time, saying,And there is a word of Jehovah unto Jonah a second time, saying,

-Jonah 3:4 is discussed on this page in 2.
+Jonah 3:4 is mentioned on this page in 2.
 Jonah the False Prophet

-Jonah 3:9-10 is mentioned on this page in 2.
+Jonah 3:9-10 is referenced on this page in 2.
 Jonah the False Prophet

 2Arise, go unto Nineveh, that great city, and preach unto it the preaching that I bid thee.`Rise, go unto Nineveh, the great city, and proclaim unto it the proclamation that I am speaking unto thee;'